Top of the page

 Illegal drugs that raise blood pressure, such as cocaine, increase the risk of a dissection.

 Pain is the leading symptom of aortic dissection.
 A person typically has a sudden onset of pain at the moment of dissection.
 The pain is usually described as ripping or tearing and as the worst pain ever experienced.
 It is usually in between the shoulders on the back and might radiate to the arms or the neck.
 Less frequently, the pain can be felt as chest pain.
 The pain is very difficult to distinguish from that of angina or a heart attack.

 Other symptoms may include:

 Your doctor will ask you questions about your symptoms, medical history, lifestyle, and family medical history and do a physical examination.
-He or she may ask if you have been hit hard in the chest or been in an automobile accident.
+You may also be asked if you have been hit hard in the chest or been in an automobile crash.
 Several specialists may see you.

 Your doctor will listen to your heart sounds with a stethoscope, take your pulse and evaluate your circulation, and evaluate your neurological status (nerve and brain function).
 As the symptoms of aortic dissection mimic many other conditions, you may need several tests.

 If you have an aortic dissection, you may need:

 You may help prevent an aortic dissection by managing risk factors for atherosclerosis, such as high blood pressure.